 Highlights:

-• Began my first overseas tour with the State Department as the Financial Management Officer (FMO) at the Embassy in Amman, Jordan.
+- I began my first overseas tour with the State Department as the Financial Management Officer (FMO) at the Embassy in Amman, Jordan.
 Major challenge during my tenure was monitoring the finances for the construction of a new embassy compound following the new security standards established by the Inman Commission.
+I was also went through an OIG Inspection during my second year.
+I remember the Management Inspecor, Maurice (Mo) Blaze on that team.
+Mo practiced the "Principal of Resonableness" in determining the seriousness of his findings in terms of making a formal recommendation for the team's Inspection Report.
+In fact, he influenced me to join the OIG as a Management Inspector later in my career and following retirement.

-• Plenty of opportunities for travel in country to Petra, Wadi Rum, Aqaba and Jerash.
-Road trips to Damascus, Syria for shopping in the souk.
-Courier pouch trips to Jerusalem and Tel Aviv over the Allenby bridge about every six months.
+- There were plenty of opportunities for travel in country to Petra, Wadi Rum, Aqaba and Jerash. we also made road trips to Damascus, Syria for shopping in the souk.
+My family and I would make Courier pouch trips to Jerusalem and Tel Aviv travelling by road over the Allenby bridge about every six months.
+Security was an issue particularly during the first Intifada (1987-90) and Palestinian protests against Israeli occupation of the West Bank.

-• Coaching baseball and playing softball at ACS.
+- Coaching baseball with Jeffrey's team and playing softball at ACS.

 · US Supreme Court rules Rotary Clubs must admit women (May 4).